 For good examples of educational e-books marketed as apps, see the TouchPress Media publications such as The Elements (chemistry), The Pyramids (history), Solar System (science), and The Waste Land (English literature), or the Inkling interactive textbooks which cover a range of tertiary subjects.

-Going a step further, Apple’s iBooks Author makes it easy for anyone to create their own e-textbooks for iPads or Mac computers, while Amazon’s Kindle Direct Publishing and Kindle Textbook Creator make it possible to create e-textbooks for Kindle devices (or for use through the Kindle app).
+Going a step further, Apple’s iBooks Author makes it easy for anyone to create their own e-textbooks for iPads or Mac computers, while Amazon’s Kindle Direct Publishing and Kindle Textbook Creator, coupled with Kindle Create, make it possible to create e-textbooks for Kindle devices (or for use through the Kindle app).
 It is also possible for teachers and students to produce e-books of varying levels of complexity using a range of digital storytelling, video and other multimedia creation services, as well as social sharing services.

 E-textbooks which are customisable, and often collaboratively authored by educators around the world, can be found on the CK-12 and FlatWorld websites.
 It is also worth checking out JISC’s Living Books About Life project, which focuses on edited books of open source content.

 More information about e-books is available on the Publications on Mobile Learning page.

 Latest on Instagram

 Latest on TwitterMy Tweets

 - Innovating in English learning December 1, 2017BAAHE Conference Louvain-la-Neuve, Belgium 1 December 2017 It was great to have the opportunity to head to snowy Belgium at the start of December to open the annual BAAHE Conference, which this year focused on the theme of ‘Let’s Inter-Act!
 Innovative Teaching Practices in English Studies’.
 A series of papers covered innovative approaches to language […]